 Based on this decision, lenders carefully should review their forms of environmental indemnity agreements to make sure that they expressly cover post-default environmental costs incurred by the lender to assess the environmental condition of a property in connection with a foreclosure or the taking a deed in lieu of foreclosure (whether the testing occurs prior thereto or afterwards).
 Moreover, the forms should make clear that any list of types of environmental expenses are merely examples and are not exclusive of other expenses not otherwise listed.
 Borrowers, however, should strive to ensure that environmental costs incurred by the lender after foreclosure or deed in lieu of foreclosure are circumscribed and address only environmental conditions arising prior to the lender’s taking over the property.

-This advisory was prepared by Robert A. Fishman, Beth H. Mitchell, and Rachel Kurlantzick, members of the Real Estate and Finance Department at Nutter McClennen & Fish LLP.
+This advisory was prepared by Robert A. Fishman and Beth H. Mitchell, members of the Real Estate and Finance Department at Nutter McClennen & Fish LLP.
 For more information, please contact Bob, Beth or your Nutter attorney at 617.439.2000.

 This advisory is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.